-Before you do anything, it's usually a good idea to type your query into Google to see if there's anything (on wordpress.org or elsewhere) that addresses your problem.
-This is a good practice for any question.
+Before you do anything, it's usually a good idea to try searching Google for an answer to your problem.

 site:wordpress.org/support/ keyword1 keyword2

+Note that there isn't a space after the colon.
 If this doesn't give you the answer, search the Codex.
-You can further limit your search to the Codex by specifying:
+Alter your Google query to look like this:

 site:codex.wordpress.org keyword1 keyword

-Remember, the Codex has a specific page for Troubleshooting and a FAQ to solve and answer most of the common problems and questions.
+Remember, the Codex has a specific page for Troubleshooting and a FAQ to solve and answer most common problems/questions.

-By searching the forums, you will prevent annoying anyone, and it'll probably help you get your answer faster.
+By searching first, you will prevent annoying anyone, and it'll probably help you get an answer faster.

 If searching gets you nowhere, it's a good idea to mention that in your forum post so people know it's a novel problem worth tackling.
 When you make the forum post, list the things you searched for since it'll help others effectively troubleshoot your problem.

 Getting Your Questions Answered on the Forum

 - Always use Google to try and find the answer to your question.
 Attempting to find a solution to your own problem will help you with future issues you run into.